 A little hand print complete with an adorable photo.
 This is the kind of gift that would melt dad’s heart.

-“Messy Little Monster” has an awesome tutorial to follow that will show you exactly how to make the salt dough hand print frame.
+This is an awesome tutorial that will show you exactly how to make the salt dough hand print frame.

 9. Rockin Father’s Day Gift